Loading NuWatt Energy...

 Yes.
 Connecticut offers both sales tax exemption (6.35%) and property tax exemption for solar installations on commercial properties.
 The sales tax exemption applies to all solar equipment at the time of purchase -- on a $400,000 commercial system, that saves $25,400 immediately.
 The property tax exemption means the solar system adds $0 to your assessed property value.
 With CT commercial property tax rates averaging 2.0-3.5%, this exemption saves thousands annually over the 25+ year life of the system.

-The Section 48/48E ITC (30-70%), MACRS 20% bonus depreciation, and RRES Buy-All at $0.3289/kWh create a narrow window of maximum value for CT commercial solar.
-Both deadlines converge in 2026.
+The Section 48/48E ITC (30-70%), 100% MACRS bonus depreciation, and RRES Buy-All at $0.3289/kWh create exceptional value for CT commercial solar.
+Begin construction on or before July 4, 2026 to lock in the longer placed-in-service pathway.

 We analyze your property, utility territory (Eversource or UI), tax situation, C-PACE eligibility, and project timeline to maximize your incentive stack.
 No RSIP fluff, no expired 25D claims — just real commercial numbers.